sot/cheta/doc/fetch_tutorial.rst

 Rules of thumb:

 * 1 million is fast for plotting and analysis.
-* 10 million is OK for plotting and fast for analysis.
+* 10 million is fast for analysis but on the edge for plotting:

+  * Plotting lines or symbols (the ``'-'`` or ``'.'`` markers) may fail with the dreaded ``Agg rendering complexity exceeded``.
+Once this happens you frequently need to restart IPython entirely to make more plots.
+  * Plotting with the ``','`` marker is typically OK as this just makes a single pixel dot instead of a plot glyph.

 * 300 million is OK for analysis, expect 30-60 seconds for any operation.
+Plots can only be done using density image maps binning in 2-d.
-* Look before you leap, do smaller fetches first and check sizes.
+* Look before you leap, do smaller fetches first and check sizes as shown below.
 * 5-minute stats are ~10 million so you are always OK.

 Estimating fetch size